dalguete/docker/README.md

 * Files in **supervisor** subfolder have been copied to this image, to start some basic services as soon as the container starts.
-Check [supervisor/](supervisor/) subfolder to understand how it works, what services are started and how you can use it,
+Check [supervisor/](supervisor/) subfolder to understand how it works, what services are started and how you can use it.

 * It's not desirable that services start as soon as they got installed (http://jpetazzo.github.io/2013/10/06/policy-rc-d-do-not-start-services-automatically/),